A Song to the Future (Mirai e no Uta)

 “But you do look human, Mr. Subject.
 Unfortunately, we have to keep you there until we’re completely su–”

-In that moment a tempest rose inside the room.
-Time seemed to freeze for everybody but the new guest, who steadily approached my cell.
-He wore a calm expression but for the trained eye it might have been possible to appreciate the very essence of hatred on his look.
-As he drew closer, he firmly clenched his fists and readied his right arm.
-Only half a second before the punch would connect the clock began ticking again, for a voice of pure steel and absolute authority had joined the fray.
+Somebody enters the room.
+Time seems to freeze for everybody except this new guest, who is steadily approaching my cell.
+He wears a calm expression but for the trained eye it may have been possible to appreciate the very essence of hatred on his face.
+As he draws closer, he firmly clenches his right fist and readies his arm.
+Only half a second before the punch would connect the clock begins to tick again – just like the thunder after lightning strikes, a voice of steel and absolute authority has joined the fray.

-An old bearded man entered the room.
-He wore a deep blue, formal uniform and a military hat.
-He sounded composed and firm.
-“Think twice before doing anything that could put us all in danger.”
+An old bearded man enters the room.
+He is wearing a deep blue, formal uniform and a military hat.
+He sounds composed and firm.
+“Think twice before doing something that could put us all in danger.”

-“Edgy,” muttered the middle-aged woman, looking at the floor.
+“Edgy,” mutters the middle-aged woman, looking at the floor.

-Only at this moment could I focus on the guy who just planned to punch my face through several centimeters of crystal.
-He wore a long dark grayish coat, pretty tattered and worn out.
-The boy didn’t seem older than Glasses; I imagined his age would lie somewhere between his and the young girl’s.
-I thought he was pretty.
+Now I can focus on the guy who planned to smash my face through several centimeters of crystal.
+He wears a long dark grayish coat, pretty tattered and worn out.
+His hair is somewhat long and pale silver.
+He doesn’t seem older than Glasses.
+I imagine his age probably lies somewhere between his and the young girl’s.
+Now that I’ve gotten a good look at him, he is actually kinda pretty.

-“Whether you feel sorry or not is irrelevant” the old man spoke.
+“It is irrelevant whether you feel sorry or not” the old man speaks.
 “If this were to happen a second time, I’d have to take action.
 You know I don’t wish to reprehend you, Zio.
 Don’t force me to.”

 “You are right, Captain.
 I wasn’t thinking.
 Allow me to apologize again.”
-Zio’s words seemed sincere enough, but you could still perceive a certain frustration on his eyes.
+Zio’s words sound sincere enough, but I still perceive a certain frustration on his eyes.

 “Zio couldn’t get any sleep last night, that might have influenced his actions.
 I am partly responsible for this and thus I want to apologize too.”

-The Captain laughed genuinely this time, and all the tension in the room seemed to cool off.
+Mr. Captain starts laughing genuinely this time, and all the tension in the room seems to cool off.

-“We were on it, Captain” miss Doctor said.
+“We were on it, Captain” miss evil scientist says.

 “Good, good.”
-The old man approached the glass cell then.
-“Welcome to my ship, young one.
-Don’t try anything funny if you don’t want to spend some time alone with that guy.”
-He pointed at Zio.
+The old man approaches my cell.
+“Welcome to my ship, youngster.
+Don’t try anything funny unless you want to spend some time alone with that guy.”
+He points at Zio.
 “Now everybody, there’s nothing else to see or say here.
 Get back to work you rapscallions!”

-And just like that, I became a member of the Albatross.
+And just like that, I’ve officially become a prisoner of the Albatross.

 After the Captain spoke, only miss Doctor and Arabia stood in the cell room.
-The former kept asking Mr. Subject stuff he couldn’t really answer and taking several notes, while the later just went in and out bringing several papers with her.
-After the ‘questioning’ was done, the three of them just sit there in silence for several minutes.
+The former kept asking me stuff I couldn’t really answer and taking several notes, while the later just went in and out bringing several papers with her.
+After the questioning was done, the three of us just sit here in silence for several minutes.

-“What do we do now” Arabia whispered to the Doctor.
+“What do we do now” Arabia whispers to Ms. Doctor.

 “Wait and observe.
 Got anything better to do?”

 “No, I don’t mean that.
-This man has obviously no idea of what’s going on, correct?”
+This boy has obviously no idea of what’s going on, correct?”

 “Why yes, he seems to have amnesia.
-That’s why we are waiting.”
+That’s the reason we are waiting.”

-The two of them kept mumbling and, even though the crystal was several centimeters wide and apparently unbreakable (didn’t really have a reason to escape anyway so I never tried), the conversation could be heard perfectly across the room.
-I found it amusing, but unfortunately Ms. Doctor didn’t look quite convinced.
+The two of them keep mumbling and, even though the crystal is several centimeters wide and apparently unbreakable (at least I don’t think I can smash this thing) the conversation can be heard perfectly across the room.
+I find it amusing, but unfortunately Ms. Doctor doesn’t look quite convinced.

-“We’ve got orders” she stated.
-“But, maybe if it’s you, the Captain might let it slide.”
+“We’ve got orders” she states.
+“But... maybe if it’s you, the captain might let it slide.”

-The young woman looked at me with a big smile on her face, then immediately went back to the Doctor.
+The young woman looks at me with a big smile on her face, then immediately goes back to the Doctor.

-“I don’t know what to say” she muttered.
+“I don’t know what to say” she mutters.

-Miss Doctor stood up and pushed the bench around, Arabia still sitting on it, until the two of them were directly facing me.
+Miss Doctor stands up and pulls the bench around, Arabia still sitting on it, until the two of them are directly facing me.

 “Guinea Man?”
-I just realized I had made a horrible mistake.
+Shit I just made a horrible mistake.

 “I think it’s a cute name!
 Guineas are those little mammals, right?
 I hope we get to see one in town.”

 “Yes, huhu!
 Those are guinea pigs.
 Cute little boys like Mr. Subject here.
-But Ara, I forbid you to look for scientific texts regarding guinea pigs on your own.
-If I find a good one, I’ll give it to you.
+But listen Ara, I forbid you to look for scientific texts regarding guinea pigs on your own.
+I’ll find you some good books.
 Some have beautiful pictures.”

 “Yes Miss!”
-She looked at the just now reborn me and introduced herself.
+She then looks at the new reborn me and introduces herself.
 “By the way Mr. Guinea, my name is Arabia.
 Pleased to meet you.”

-“Same, miss Arabia.
+“Same, Miss Arabia.
 Thank you for your kindness.”
-I bowed to the girl.
-She was the only one who treated me normally, and those kinds of people you have to respect.
+I bow to the girl.
+She is the only one who is treating me normally, and those kinds of people you gotta respect.

 “Haha!
 And whose shall mine name be!
-You only have two questions left, Guinea Man!”
-She chuckled, seemingly enjoying herself.
+You only have two questions left, Guinea Pig!”
+She chuckles, seemingly enjoying herself.

 “Her name is Sonia.
-She’s a physicist but knows quite a bit about medicine too.
-She and Heysel do most of the healing in case of need.”
+She’s a chemist but knows quite a bit about medicine too.
+She and Hazel do most of the healing in case of need.”

 “Arabia you traitor!”
-She poked the girl.
+She pokes at the girl.
 “My full name is indeed Sonia Rosmärin.
-Now this Heysel, who might that be... choose carefully your next question, Guinea Pig!”
+Now this Hazel, who might that be... choose carefully your next question, Guinea!”

-I was certainly not interested in more names for the time being.
-I wouldn’t make the same mistake twice.
+I’m certainly not interested in more names for the time being, so I won’t make the same mistake twice.

 “Where are we?”

 “This is the Albatross, mankind’s biggest hope & greatest technological achievement.”
-You couldn’t tell if she was being ironic or not.
+I can’t tell if she is being ironic or not.

 “It’s a big military airship, but we use it mostly for transporting cargo.
-We here now are inside the cargo hold, and your cell is normally used to contain high-radiation items.”
+We here now are inside the cargo hold, and your cell is normally used to contain and study high-radiation items.”

-Mr. Guinea already knew what his third question was going to be, but it was still a very unpleasant thing to think about.
+Mr. Guinea already knows what his third question is going to be, but it is still unpleasant to think about it.

 “Miss Sonia.
 You mentioned before I might or might not be human.
-Does this have anything to do with this radiation you are mentioning now?”
-I asked, dead serious.
+Does this have anything to do with this radiation thing you are mentioning now?”
+I ask, dead serious.

 “That one question we may want to avoid; the reason being you will get more than one answer.”

 “Well, for somebody who has orders you’ve been awfully talkative.”
-This one thing I really wanted clear and out of my mind as soon as possible.
+This one thing I really want clear and out of my mind as soon as possible.